Syyreign/SynthCourse/Assignment4/README.md

 Paper used http://persianney.com/kvdoelcsubc/publications/prep04.pdf

+## **Overview**
+For this assignnment I tried implementing a water droplet noise simulation in python.
+Overall, this was a fantastic assignment, and by far my favourite of the course.
+I'm probably going to recreate it in rust since this was so cool.
+For now though, this will have to do.

 ## **1**
 As the paper describes, water on its own does not create a large noise.
 The sound we hear from water droplets and bubbles come from the trapping of air under the waters surface.
 When this pocket of air collapses, it produces a sinosoidal sound.
 Its explained that volume pulsation is the main idea behind a bubble noise, with the bubble being a compressible region within the water which is itself incompressible.
 We can model this interaction using a spring mass system.